 Wireless security systems are the next generation of security equipment, offering comprehensive protection, lower installation costs, and are easy to upgrade.

-Wired security systems use existing electric and telephone lines to connect their security system, making moving equipment and adding on additional elements a tedious process.
+Wired security systems use existing electric and telephone lines to connect each piece of the security system, making moving equipment and adding on additional elements a tedious process.

 Security systems perform a whole host of critical functions, including:

 Home security can be approached in many different ways, using different types of sensors and equipment, which makes it a bit complicated to understand.
 To add to the confusion, many people have preconceived notions of what security methods are best based on anecdotal evidence or outdated information.

 That’s why our focus is centered around the latest research and decades of security expertise.

 Instead of wires, wireless systems -- including sensors, cameras, and alarms -- work using radio frequency technology to talk to one another.

 There are countless models of these devices, all of which work similarly with minor variations.
 When a wireless device picks up anomalous activity, it tells the alarm that something isn’t right and that triggers the siren (and contacts the monitoring station).